Baylor vs. BYU NCAA Football Odds, Plays and Insights | October 16, 2021

 BYU Stats and Trends

+- BYU has played six games, with three wins against the spread.

-- This year, the Cougars won ATS in their only game as an underdog of 6.5 points or more.
+- The Cougars covered the spread in their only game when underdogs by 6 points or more.

 - BYU's games this season have gone over the total in one out of six opportunities (16.7%).